epfl-ada/ada-2023-project-miaoumiaou/README.md

 Our study aims to examine the political bias within Wikipedia and its potential impact on Wikispeedia players, a game where participants try to navigate to a specific article solely using hyperlinks within the current article.
 This game  aims to characterize semantic distances between concepts (West et al., 2009).
 This will allow us to see if this semantic distance is influenced by bias.

 #### RESEARCH QUESTIONS
-The research questions we will look into fall into 2 distinct categories.
-First, we'll take a look at the way articles are written, and then we want to study articles about political people and how their personal political alignments.
+The research questions we will examine fall into two distinct categories.
+First, we'll take a look at how the articles are written, then we'll look at articles about political figures and their personal political positions.

 - Is there a political bias in the way wikipedia articles are written ?
     - Are articles written more on a right or left biased way ?